SalimSalmi/InstagramColorMap/README.md

 ```

 ## Source code
 The colour extraction can be found in the lib folder.
-The main visualisation website source code is in the app folder and
+The main visualisation website source code is in the app folder.
+Different versions of the data files can be found in the data folder.
+The data file thats used for the program is in app/data.